awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Limits.md

 ## Amazon Aurora table size limits<a name="RDS_Limits.FileSize.Aurora"></a>

 For Aurora MySQL, the maximum table size is 64 tebibytes \(TiB\)\.
-For an Aurora PostgreSQL DB cluster, the maximum table size is 32 terabytes \(TB\)\.
+For an Aurora PostgreSQL DB cluster, the maximum table size is 32 tebibytes \(TiB\)\.
 We recommend that you follow table design best practices, such as partitioning of large tables\.